Odysseas-CSL/ECON-script/README.md

 # ECON-script
-updated ECON script for SMPL/SMPL-X data

-the contents of this repository are (in order of creation):
+Updated ECON scripts for SMPL/SMPL-X data processing.
+The contents of this repository are (in order of creation):

 ## -infer_final.py
 updated script that outputs SMPL-X information